Bastian/bStats/CONTRIBUTING.md

 bStats consists of the following main components:

-- **The legacy bStats backend and frontend** ("bstats-legacy").
-This is the original version of bStats.
-It's an Express Node.JS application (no TypeScript) with a frontend built using the EJS templating engine.
-This is the oldest (and most outdated) part of bStats.
-It is mostly used for the website and related backend features (account management, creating/editing plugins, etc.).
-It is no longer used for data collection or data serving.
+- **The bStats web application** ("bstats-web").
+This is the main website built with SvelteKit (Svelte 5), TypeScript, and TailwindCSS.
+It handles the frontend and related backend features (account management, creating/editing plugins, etc.).
+It does not handle data collection or data serving.
-- **A somewhat newer backend** written in TypeScript ("bstats-backend") using NestJS.
-Although newer than the legacy backend, it's still old by modern JavaScript standards.
-This part handles data collection and serving.
-- **A new frontend** ("bstats-frontend").
-You can completely ignore this one.
-It is not used anywhere and is in an unfinished state.
+- **The data processor** ("bstats-data-processor").
+A Rust service built with that handles all incoming data submissions from plugins.
+It validates and parses incoming metrics, performs rate limiting, uses GeoIP for geographic data, and stores the processed data directly in Redis.
+- **The backend** ("bstats-backend").
+A TypeScript/NestJS application that serves chart data via REST APIs and archives historical data from Redis to PostgreSQL.
+It does **not** handle data collection.
-- **A Redis database.** This is the main database for bStats, storing both the data sent by services and the data required to operate bStats (account data, plugin settings, etc.).
+- **A Redis cluster.** This is the main database for bStats, storing both the data sent by services and the data required to operate bStats, except account information (login creations, etc.) and historical chart data.
-- **A Postgres database.** Used only for storing historical data.
-Data is periodically moved from Redis to Postgres.
-It does **not** store plugin settings or account data.
+- **A Postgres database.** Stores historical chart data (moved from Redis daily) and user accounts.
-- **bStats Metrics classes.** These are what plugin authors include in their services to send data back to bStats.
+- **bStats Metrics classes** ("bstats-metrics").
+These are what plugin authors include in their services to send data to bStats.
+- **Caddy reverse proxy.** Routes requests to the appropriate service.

 ## Setup a local environment to test your changes